alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

   css_dark:  "#00ddff"
 ---
-Over the last three weeks, I've been writing about how I manage my bookmarks.
-I wrote about how I use a static site to store them, how I built a personal web archive by hand, and what I learnt about web development.
+Over the last three weeks, I've been writing about how I manage my bookmarks. how I use a static site to store them, how I built a personal web archive by hand, and what I learnt about web development along the way.
-In the final post of this series, I want something a bit more light-hearted.
-I want to show you some of my favorite web sites that I found in my bookmarks – people who do really fun or creative stuff with the web.
+I wanted to end this series on a lighter note, so here's a handful of my favorite sites I rediscovered while reviewing my bookmarks – fun, creative corners of the web that make me smile.

 <blockquote class="toc">
   <p>This article is the final part of a four part bookmarking mini-series:</p>